S-GargHub/G4G-Scrapper/README.md

 ## Endpoints
 ## How was it built:
-The API is built using Web Scraping the profile page using *BeautifulSoup* and uisng *Flask* to deploy server on web.
+The API scrapes the profile page using *BeautifulSoup* and uses *Flask* to deploy server on web.

 ## Instructions to run on your local system
 * Pre-requisites: